ulrikforsgren/yang_config_generator/README.md

 # ned_config_creator #

-  vhis is still an idea to test the concept of "automatically" create arbitrary device configuration from an NSO NED YANG model.
+This is still an idea to test the concept of "automatically" create arbitrary device configuration from an NSO NED YANG model.

-It consists of two parts:
+## TODO ##
+ - Possibility to generate config for selected parts of a YANG model.
+ - Support for when statements in some way, possibly using functions.
+Not sure if it is possible to do in a generalized way.
+ - Support for max-elements.
+ - Run tests to identify issues in various parts of the model.
+ - ???

+## Contents ##
  - pmod.py
    A pyang plugin to extract the required information from the YANG module(s) and store as a json structure.
    This is much dfaster to load than reparsing the modules every time.